China–Panama relations: The Cold War period and the 1990s

-Bilateral Relations
+Bilateral relations

-Establishment of Diplomatic Relations
+Establishment of diplomatic relations

 While Panama had long recognized and maintained diplomatic ties with Taiwan, or the Republic of China (ROC), President Martín Torrijos had tried to normalize relations with Beijing during his tenure between 2004 and 2009.
 Torrijos was not very supportive of Panama-Taiwan relations, and even refused to host Taiwanese President Chen Shui-Bian during his 2005 visit of Latin America and the Caribbean.
 His successor, Ricardo Martinelli, also attempted to establish diplomatic ties with Beijing for economic gains in 2009, offering to cease recognition of Taiwan, but China showed no interest.

 The first ship to cross the newly expanded Panama Canal in 2016 was owned by a Chinese company, COSCO.
 On June 13, 2017, Panama announced that it would no longer be recognizing Taiwan and established diplomatic ties with China.
-This came as a shock to the entire world, particularly the US, which has had a vested interest in the Panama Canal for decades.
-Expectedly, Taiwan reacted strongly, with the general secretary to the Taiwan Presidential Office, Joseph Wu, saying in 2018 that it was “unfair act, which China has made possible through intimidation diplomacy, offerings and the purchase of diplomatic allies”.
+In a statement after the announcement, Taiwan expressed "strong protest and condemnation", accusing China of luring Panama and infringing on their diplomatic space.
+The Panamanian Vice President at the time, Isabel de Sant Malo, indicated that the move would increase exports to China, tourism and investment.
+Chinese Foreign Minister Wang Yi welcomed the decision as one that was in accordance to the times and in the Panamanian people's best interests.
+General secretary to the Taiwan Presidential Office, Joseph Wu, stated in 2018 that it was “unfair act, which China has made possible through intimidation diplomacy, offerings and the purchase of diplomatic allies”.
 The Taiwanese Ministry of Foreign Affairs accused Panamanian President Juan Carlos Varela (2014–19) of ignoring the long diplomatic relationship that had mutually economically benefitted both countries.
 Immediately, Taiwan withdrew from all bilateral cooperation projects with Panama and removed all diplomatic staff from the country, stating that it refused to be in competition with China over influence in the Panama Canal.
 Taipei also claimed that it had not seen this coming, and that in the months prior, Panama had made no indication of a termination of diplomatic recognition.